Group 4 project

-The whole project should last 10 hours but if you take off 1hr for the introduction and 1 hour for the presentations that only leaves 8 hours for the actual project work.
-So that the task should be possible to complete in 8 hours but not possible in 30 minutes.
-Assessing how long a task will take is very difficult since it depends on the students however you can build this in to the whole assessment giving the students responsibility to make sure they use all the time.
+The whole project should last 10 hours but if you take off 1 hour for the introduction and 1 hour for the presentations, that only leaves 8 hours for the actual project work.
+Therefore the task should be possible to complete in 8 hours, but not possible in 30 minutes.
+Assessing how long a task will take is very difficult since it depends on the students.
+However you can build this in to the whole assessment, giving the students responsibility to make sure they use all the time.
 If they do not make the task fit the time then they have failed the exercise.

 You can build a 2cm high tower using 30 sheets of paper in about 5 seconds but it takes much longer to build one 1m high.

-The best time of year for the project depends on your school calendar,it isn't important that they use knowledge from their individual subjects so it can be quite early in the course.
-If you are going to do anything outside then the weather needs to be considered.
+The best time of year for the project depends on your school calendar.
+It isn't important that they use knowledge from their individual subjects, so it can be quite early in the course.
+However, if you are going to do anything outside then the weather needs to be considered.

 Having a goal is an important part of any team activity, if you don't have a goal it is difficult to pull together.
 The goal could simply be to produce a poster, powerpoint or website, but you might also consider a competitive goal like building the highest tower or longest bridge.
 These sort of "science day challenges" are great fun and encourage teamwork.
 If you go for the more general "reducing energy use on campus" sort of theme then the student group should set itself goals at the start of the day.
 The goal could be to produce a poster, video or webpage, it gives them something to aim for and can be used to assess the success of the day.